EBay's Omidyar and his 'Next Adventure in Journalism'

 Civil Beat aimed to create a new online journalism model with paid subscriptions and respectful comment threads.
 Patti Epler, current editor of Civil Beat, said a policy of requiring people to log in via Facebook before they post a comment has encouraged a less strident tone than at many news organizations.
 She declined to comment on the site's finances.

-Another impetus for starting the centre was the demise of Hawaii's shield law, which protects journalists from having to reveal anonymous sources, Epler said.
+Another impetus for starting the center was the demise of Hawaii's shield law, which protects journalists from having to reveal anonymous sources, Epler said.
 It expired earlier this year.

 Omidyar frequently drops by the newsroom, where he edits the occasional article, plays foosball, and chats with staff.